(The entire book appears at this link with chapters added after appearing online:

 Until that time, he will travel to Columbia, Mississippi on

 Should be fun comrades.
-Buckle up a safety belt.
+Buckle up your safety belts.

 Ready, steady go.